-- Jason Donenfeld, also known as ZX2C4, founder of Edge Security (.com), a security consultancy. - Background in exploitation, kernel vulnerabilities, crypto vulnerabilities, though quite a bit of development experience too. - Motivated to make a VPN that avoids the problems in both crypto and implementation that I've found in numerous other projects.
+- Jason Donenfeld, also known as zx2c4, no academic affiliation. - Background in exploitation, kernel vulnerabilities, crypto vulnerabilities, though quite a bit of development experience too. - Motivated to make a VPN that avoids the problems in both crypto and implementation that I've found in numerous other projects.